Private Hierarchical Clustering and Efficient Approximation: Introduction

-The first challenge relates to specifying rigorously the exact secure functionality that such protocols must achieve.
-A two-party privacy-preserving protocol guarantees that no party learns anything about the input of the other party, \emph{except what can be inferred after parties learn the output}.
-But what if the learned output fully reveals the provided input?
-Indeed, since its output dendrogram includes or implies its input, hierarchical clustering is bound to offer no privacy, when done collaboratively!
-To overcome this obstacle, we consider collaborative hierarchical clustering as an appropriate refinement of its legacy version that meaningfully redacts the joint output---sufficiently enough, to allow the needed input privacy protection, but minimally so, to preserve the learning utility.
-In particular, we introduce a security notion that is based on \emph{point-agnostic dendrograms}, which explicitly capture only the merging history of the formed joint clusters and useful statistics thereof, and thus ideally balances the intended accuracy against the achieved privacy.
-We present the first such formal problem specification in Section~\ref{sec:def}.
+\textbf{Challenges and insights.} A first challenge we faced is how to rigorously specify the secure functionality that such protocols must achieve.
+A secure protocol guarantees that no party learns anything about the input of the other party, \emph{except what can be inferred after parties learn the output}.
+But since the output dendrogram of hierarchical clustering already includes the (now partitioned) input, this problem cannot directly benefit from MPC.
+This issue is partially the reason why previous approaches for hierarchical clustering (see discussion in Section~\ref{sec:related} and an excellent survey of related work by Hegde et al.~\cite{hegde}) lack formal security analysis or have significant information leakage.
+To overcome this, our approach is to modify and refine what private hierarchical clustering should produce, redacting the joint output---sufficiently enough, to allow the needed input privacy protection, but minimally so, to preserve the learning utility.
+We introduce a security notion that is based on \emph{point-agnostic dendrograms}, which explicitly capture only the merging history of formed joint clusters and useful statistics thereof, to balance the intended accuracy against the achieved privacy.
+To the best of our knowledge, our formal security definition (Section~\ref{sec:def}) is the first such attempt for the case of hierarchical clustering.

-Other challenges relate to realizing securely and efficiently this new PCL functionality.
-Hierarchical clustering over $n$ points is already computation-heavy, incurring $\mathcal{O}(n^3)$ cost.
-As such, approximation algorithms for clustering, such as CURE~\cite{cure}, is the \emph{de facto} practical means to achieve scalability to massive data amounts, but incorporating both approximate and private computation is far than obvious, as complications arise in rigorously defining security~\cite{approx1}.
-Finally, standard tools for secure two-party computation, based on Yao's garbled circuits~\cite{Yao82}, result in large communication, while use of fully homomorphic encryption~\cite{FHE} is still prohibitively costly, rendering the design of scalable PCL protocols for hierarchical clustering a difficult task.
-We address such challenges via some unique insights which enable us to devise protocols that achieve our desiderata.
+The next challenge is to securely realize this functionality efficiently.
+Standard tools for secure two-party computation, e.g., garbled circuits~\cite{Yao1,Yao2}, result in large communication, while fully homomorphic encryption~\cite{FHE} is still rather impractical, so designing scalable hierarchical clustering PCL protocols is challenging.
+Moreover, hierarchical clustering of $n$ points is already computation-heavy---of $\mathcal{O}(n^3)$ cost.
+As such, approximation algorithms, e.g., CURE~\cite{cure}, are the \emph{de facto} means to scale to massive datasets, but incorporating approximation to private computation is not trivial---as complications often arise in defining security~\cite{approx1}.